 Wythe's influence is still felt today.
 Today's legal education involving basic legal texts, the practical arts, Jurisprudence, and legal theory furthers Wythe's vision of a broad ranging legal experience.
 We should further encompass Jefferson's vision of training lawyers concerned for the greater good.
 We should each aspire to use our position, as lawyers, well in the service of the broader community.

-Citizen Lawyers for the 21st Century
+Dean Taylor Reveley on Citizen Lawyers for the 21st Century

 The College of William and Mary School of Law is in a unique position to nurture and promote George Wythe's citizen lawyer ideal.
 The School has developed three things, which will further breathe life into Wythe's vision: